steiflab/Ouroboros/OuriGAMi/OuriGAMi_LM.md

-OuriGAMi_LM
+OuriGAMi (Linear Model)
 ================

+This Rmd runs the linear model (lm) version of OuriGAMi.
+This is a simpler and faster alternative to the GAM version OuriGAMi.
-This Rmd runs OuriGAMi, a tool which uses a generalized additive model to identify genes that are correlated with dormancy pseudotime and cell cycle pseudotime.
+This markdown file goes through how to use OuriGAMI to identify genes that are linearly correlated with dormancy pseudotime and cell cycle pseudotime.
 OuriGAMi requires path to adata, ouroborous pseudotime result, and metadata file (file with cell_id to condition).